NoobSupreme1one/Omnigen/docs/WORDPRESS_SETUP.md

 1. Log into your WordPress admin dashboard
 2. Go to **Users** → **Profile**
 3. Scroll down to **Application Passwords**
-4. Enter a name for your application (e.g., "BookGen Article Generator")
+4. Enter a name for your application (e.g., "Omnigen Article Generator")
 5. Click **Add New Application Password**
 6. Copy the generated password (you won't be able to see it again)

 ### 2. Configure WordPress Connection

-1. In BookGen, navigate to the **Articles** tab
+1. In Omnigen, navigate to the **Articles** tab
 2. If you haven't connected to WordPress yet, you'll see the configuration form
 3. Enter your WordPress site URL (e.g., `https://yoursite.com`)
 4. Enter your WordPress username